ThreatConnect-Inc/tcex/docs/_sources/module_batch.rst.txt

 .. _module_batch:

 ==============
-Module - Batch
+Module: Batch
 ==============

 .. important:: The Batch module requires ThreatConnect version 5.6 or higher.

-The ThreatConnect |copy| TcEx Framework provides the :py:mod:`~tcex.tcex_ti_batch.TcExBatch` module to create, delete, and update both Groups and Indicators in the ThreatConnect Platform.
-The App developer can dynamically build a data objects and the Batch module will handle writing the data to the ThreatConnect API.
+The ThreatConnect TcEx Framework provides the :py:mod:`~tcex.tcex_ti_batch.TcExBatch` module to create, delete, and update both Groups and Indicators in the ThreatConnect platform.
+The App developer can dynamically build data objects, and the Batch module will write the data to the ThreatConnect API.

 External ID (xid)
 =================
-The batch JSON data requires a xid value for all Groups and Indicators.
-The XID is used internally in ThreatConnect for associations and for updating existing Groups.
-The XID **must** be unique for the entire instance of ThreatConnect.
+The batch JSON data requires an **xid** value for all Groups and Indicators.
+The xid is used internally in ThreatConnect for associations and for updating existing Groups.
+The xid **must** be unique for the entire instance of ThreatConnect.

-The :py:mod:`~tcex.tcex_ti_batch.TcExBatch` module provides the :py:meth:`~tcex.tcex_ti_batch.TcExBatch.generate_xid` method to assist in generating 2 types of xid.
-The first type of xid is a unique xid based on UUID4.
+The :py:mod:`~tcex.tcex_ti_batch.TcExBatch` module provides the :py:meth:`~tcex.tcex_ti_batch.TcExBatch.generate_xid` method to assist in generating two types of xid.
+The first type is a unique xid based on UUID4.
 No input is required to produce a unique xid.
 The second type is a unique and reproducible xid value.
-This is the **preferred** xid type as it allows for a Group to have the same xid on subsequent runs of the App.
-To generate a unique and reproducible xid either a string or array of value can be passed to the method (e.g., myapp-adversary-5 or ['myapp', 'adversary', '222']).
+This is the **preferred** xid type, as it allows a Group to have the same xid on subsequent runs of the App.
+To generate a unique and reproducible xid, either a string or array of value can be passed to the method (e.g., **myapp-adversary-5** or **['myapp', 'adversary', '222']**).

-For Interface 1 and 2 the xid is optional, if not provided a unique xid (UUID4) will be auto-generated.
-A string value can also be passed if the xid is a known value (e.g., the id field from an remote source).
-Passing in an xid when possible is **best practice** and allows Groups and Indicators to be easily updated.
+For Interface 1 and 2, the xid is optional; if not provided, a unique xid (UUID4) will be auto-generated.
+A string value can also be passed if the xid is a known value (e.g., the id field from a remote source).
+Passing in an xid, when possible, is **best practice** and allows Groups and Indicators to be easily updated.

-.. important:: It is best practice to provide a unique and reproducible XID value when creating Groups.
-If the XID created for a new Group matches the XID for an existing Group the existing Group will be overwritten.
+.. important:: It is best practice to provide a unique and reproducible xid value when creating Groups.
+If the xid created for a new Group matches the xid for an existing Group, the existing Group will be overwritten.

 .. note:: In all of the examples below, the code to create the content is removed.
-You can read more about how to create the content in the `submit section <https://docs.threatconnect.com/en/latest/tcex/batch.html#submit>`__.
+Read more on how to create the content in the `Submit section <https://docs.threatconnect.com/en/latest/tcex/batch.html#submit>`__.

 Groups
 ======